cockroachlabs/Docker-CRDB/README.md

 # Docker-CRDB

-This repo encapsulates an operational CockroachDB environment with built-in logging and monitoring.
+This repo encapsulates a multi-node CockroachDB environment with integrated logging and monitoring.
-I've integrated Grafana, Prometheus, Fluentd, and LOKI to capture the logging and metrics from CRDB.
+Containerized components such as Grafana, Prometheus, Fluentd, and LOKI are configured and used to capture the logging and metrics originating from the CRDB cluster.

 Also included is *Alerting* which is connected via WebHooks from Grafana to a running "Alerts" container that fire requests to Twilio (SMS message notifications), and SendGrid (Email notifications).
 The *altering* container is a NodeJS web app, shown in the second architecture below.